randalltr/randalltr/README.md

 Former NASA contractor with background in AI red teaming and master's in cybersecurity.
 Now I'm now fully invested in building the foundations required for **traditional red team operations**.

-- **OSCP** -> the gateway to being taken seriously as an ethical hacker.
-- **OSCE³** -> the long-term north star for deep technical mastery.
-- Daily training across HTB, PG Practice, labs, exploit development, and system internals.

-My AI red teaming background is a strength, but my future is in full-spectrum offensive security.

 ```
         ┌──────────────┐
         │     OSCP     │